River-Mochi/AdjustSchoolCapacity/README.md

 ## Compatibility

-- Built for **game version 1.3.6\*** and later.
+- Updated for game version 1.3.6* and Bridges DLC.
-- Pure C# mod:
-  - **No Harmony patches**
-  - **No reflection hooks**
-- Designed to be safe and low-maintenance across game updates.
+- Safe to remove at any time
+- This mod does not use Reflection or Harmony; safe/compatible, less likely to break with game updates.
-- Remove any other mod that also changes school capacities to avoid conflicts.
+- Remove any other school capacity mods to avoid conflicts.
 - Plays nicely with other mods as long as they do not also rewrite `SchoolData` capacity for the same entities.

 ---

 ## Technical Notes

-- Uses the official **ModSetting** system for the options UI.
-- Uses **IDictionarySource** for localization.
 - Settings are stored under `ModsSettings/CustomSchoolCapacity/CustomSchoolCapacity`.
-- Safe to enable or disable between sessions (it only manipulates capacity values when the city loads or when settings change).
+- Safe to make changes between sessions (it only manipulates capacity values when the city loads or when settings change).
+- This mod only changes **capacity**.
+Upkeep and fees still follow the vanilla game logic.

 ---